docker-archive/classicswarm/docs/swarm_at_scale/index.md

 application further.
 The article also provides a troubleshooting section you can use while developing or deploying the voting application.

 The sample is written for a novice network administrator.
-You should have a basic skills on Linux systems and `ssh` experience.
+You should have basic skills on Linux systems and `ssh` experience.
 Some knowledge of Git is also useful but not strictly required.
 This example takes approximately an hour to complete and has the following steps:

 - [Learn the application architecture](about.md)
 - [Deploy your infrastructure](deploy-infra.md)